Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/02_instancing.md

 ![](img/instancing_physics_material_expand.png)

-Set its Bounce property to `2` by clicking on the number field, typing `2`, and pressing :kbd:`Enter`.
+Set its Bounce property to `2` by clicking on the number field, typing `2`, and pressing `Enter`.

 ![](img/instancing_property_bounce_updated.png)

-Play the game by pressing :kbd:`F5` and notice how all balls now bounce a lot more.
+Play the game by pressing `F5` and notice how all balls now bounce a lot more.
 As the Ball scene is a template for all instances, modifying it and saving causes all instances to update accordingly.